Residents: Sign-up for exclusive content

 Whilst not that notable in his own right, William Tyser, a Ship Owner, provided a £500 surety for his close friend John Sholto Douglas, the 9th Marquess of Queensberry, after his arrest following accusations of libel by Oscar Wilde.

 In February 1895, angered by the apparent ongoing homosexual relationship between his son Alfred and Oscar Wilde, Queensberry left a calling card reading “For Oscar Wilde, posing Somdomite [sic]” at Wilde’s club.[15]
-Wilde sued for criminal libel, leading to Queensberry’s arrest, whereby he called on Tyser for support.
+Wilde sued for criminal libel, leading to Queensberry’s arrest, whereby he called on Tyser, a shipowner, to post bail for him.

 Having been shunned by most legal professionals, a 31 year old solictior, Charles Russel (whose firm would form part of Charles Russel Speechleys), agreed to act for Queenberry, and gathered compelling/embarressing evidence to support his claims, causing Wilde to drop the case.

-Queensbury subsequently won a counterclaim against Wilde, leaving Wilde bankrupt, and his assets frozen.
+Queensberry subsequently won a counterclaim against Wilde, leaving Wilde bankrupt and his assets frozen.
 Queensberry then handed his evidence to Scotland Yard, that would ultimately lead to the imprisonment, excile, and untimely death of Oscar Wilde.

-Despite his controversial life, Queensbury left a great legacy to boxing and implemented modern rules, such as the three-minute rounds, the 10-second counts for falls, the better quality gloves, and weight divisions – known now as the “Queensbury Rules”.
+Despite his controversial life, Queensberry left a great legacy to boxing and implemented modern rules, such as the three-minute rounds, the 10-second counts for falls, better quality gloves, and weight divisions – known now as the “Queensberry Rules”.

 Tyser himself kept out of the limelight, though was likely a driving force behind G. D. Tyser and Co, originally founded by his father as Tyser & Haviside, a shipping Company operating routers to New York, Austrailia and the West Indies.